mahnaz007/ImagePreprocessing/docs/usage.md

 done
 ```

-`TODO: add common errors and warnings`
 **Common Errors and Warnings**
-Note that all errors need to be resolved, while warnings do not, though they should be considered.
+> 💡 In general all errors need to be resolved, while warnings do not, though they should be considered.

 Common Errors:
 - code: 54 - BOLD_NOT_4D